MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 1. Select **Save**.

 1. Check your solution to verify that the **IOM Provider Business Event Definition** record is displayed.
-If the record does not appear in the solution, select **Add existing**, and then select the record you just created.
+If the record doesn't appear in the solution, select **Add existing**, and then select the record you created.

 ## Add a connector